Medical-Fitness Technicians

 • The Muscle Strength Scores are adjusted by grading the participant's movement technique based on full-range consistency.

-• The Arm Fitness Scores (Extensors & Flexors) are combined into one Arm Fitness Score.
+• The Arm Fitness Scores (Extensors & Flexors) are combined into one Arm Fitness Score (or only the Extensor Score is used).

-• The Total Fitness Score reflects the participants functional capacity or general fitness.
+• The Total Fitness Score reflects the participant's functional capacity or medical-fitness.

-Having a standardized Fitness Score for each of the 4 major areas of functional capacity allows us to combine these 4 separate scores into a Total Fitness Score by simply adding them together, and then dividing that sum by 4.
-The average of the 4 final scores is the participant's Total, General, or Medical-Fitness Score (aka: Med-Fit Score).
+Having a standardized Fitness Score for each of the 4 major areas of functional capacity allows us to combine these 4 separate scores into a Total Fitness Score by simply adding them together, and then dividing that sum by 5.
+(Not by 4, because the Aerobic Fitness Score is used twice in the formula.)
+The weighted average of the Scores for each of the 4 areas of functional capacity is the participant's Total Medical-Fitness Score (aka: Med-Fit Score).

 Picture